Mikejo5000/vsts-docs-pr/docs/security/access-levels.md

 The systems employ these access levels:

-- Stakeholders: provides partial access, can be assigned to unlimited users
+- Stakeholders: provides partial access, can be assigned to unlimited users for free
 - Basic: provides access to most features
 - VS Enterprise (TFS 2017.1 and later versions): provides access to premium features
 - Advanced (TFS 2017 and earlier versions): provides access to premium features